Discover Illinois Best Scholarships

-Scholarships for Illinois can unite college students in the “Land of Lincoln” with backing for their American dream.
+Scholarships for Illinois Universities and Colleges online or in person can unite college students in the “Land of Lincoln” with backing for their American dream.
 Positioned in the Midwest along the Mississippi River, Illinois is the 25th largest state and ripe with opportunity for its nearly 12.9 million residents.
 According to Forbes, Illinois ranks 12th nationally for best “Quality of Life.”
 From the hustle and bustle of Chicago to the rural outskirts of Carbondale, Illinoisans can choose from 148 diverse colleges.
 High-ranking picks include Illinois State University, DePaul University, College of DuPage, Northwestern University, and Southern Illinois University.
 In fact, the University of Chicago was deemed the third best national college by the U.S. News.
 Harvest the funds you’ll need for post-secondary study in Illinois with these 15 free scholarships.

 1. Anhelo Project Dream Scholarship